badc0re/REST-API-challenge/README.md

 but considering that the titles of the movies are short, it can probably perform O(n*m).

-Possible improvments:
+Possible improvements: well depends on the data, if we assume that the title is not changing and we have imdb_id we can have a hash table (hash map).
+The scorer without doubt can be better, but that requires more testing.
+We can probably use some kind of search algorithm, but that depends on which fields, because if we have more variations in the data, more memory will be required.

 Alternative solutions - improvements
 =========================
 All depends on the data and how it changes, which fields are availible and which are not.

-1. Hash table
-2. Vector space model
-2. Fuzzy string matching
-3. Clustering (not very memory efficent)
+Better web framework, better data validation, better scorer for fuzzy string matching, maybe use clustering, but that is not very memory efficent and you also have undefined centroids.
+Have some kind of indexing, we can also use the architecture of the current systems are working like use sharding in order to split the index.